google maps |

 SK199521 (5*) Suitable for All

 Tissington is a ford of sheer quality.
 On this visit, the depth gauge read half a foot.
 I watched as the National Park Ranger flew through creating a splash higher than his Defender and decided that I might give this one a miss for now.
 The splashdown lasts for around 7 car lengths, but a slightly rocky and uneven bottom means a nervous crossing for light vehicles at all but low flows.
-However, this one can be hit at speed in a 4x4 and is well worth a visit.
+Well worth a visit!
 Trojan Mouseover sent in by John Brown, 'cow splash' by Peter Greenway, Image 3 from James Collins

 'Tissington has recently be resurfaced but still spectacular but much smoother.'Chris Jerman